openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU_RemoteTensor_API.md

 @endsphinxtabset

-The `ov::intel_gpu::ocl::D3DContext` and `ov::intel_gpu::ocl::VAContext` classes are derived from the `ov::intel_gpu::ocl::ClContext`. thus they provide the functionality described above and extend it to allow creation of `ov::RemoteTensor` objects from `ID3D11Buffer`, `ID3D11Texture2D` pointers or the `VASurfaceID` handle respectively.
+The `ov::intel_gpu::ocl::D3DContext` and `ov::intel_gpu::ocl::VAContext` classes are derived from the `ov::intel_gpu::ocl::ClContext`.
+Therefore, they provide the functionality described above and extend it to allow creation of `ov::RemoteTensor` objects from `ID3D11Buffer`, `ID3D11Texture2D` pointers or the `VASurfaceID` handle respectively.

 ## Direct NV12 Video Surface Input